yeomsijin/rrcf-weighted-/README.md

 Based on the implementation of rrcf done by [kLabUM](https://github.com/kLabUM/rrcf.git), I only changed some part of the def _cut_ in wrcf.py as follows:
-(This is very simple and powerful)
+(This is very simple but powerful)

 **Determine value for split**